 Built in 1903-04 and seven stories high, the inn's predominant feature is its steeply pitched, gabled and cedar shingled roof that reaches seemingly from the heavens down to the top of the second floor.
 Reminiscent of a Plains skin tepee, the expansive roof communicates to visitors a profound sense of shelter.
 Perhaps the 10,000-foot peaks just beyond Yellowstone's high volcanic plateau inspired architect Robert Reamer to match their majesty with this massive inn.

 We as human beings have a need to tame wilderness, but paradoxically we also need to retreat to wild places.
-Old Faithful Inn acts as a bridge between the two worlds of wilderness and civilization, offering comfort in the midst of the rugged unpredictable world of geysers, hot springs and wild beasts.
+Old Faithful Inn acts as a bridge between the two worlds of wilderness and civilization, offering comfort in the midst of the rugged unpredictable world of geysers, hot springs and wild animals.
 An early day visitor wrote of the veranda's view, "You see before you, both 'Hell' and 'Heaven,' [and] for once you can have your choice."

-In Yellowstone, elk, bison, coyotes and other animals roam at will throughout the Upper Geyser Basin, attracted by the year-round foods available because of its ongoing warmth.
+In Yellowstone, elk, bison, coyotes and other animals roam at will throughout the Upper Geyser Basin, attracted by the year-round food available because of its ongoing warmth.
 While at the Old Faithful Inn and from a safe distance, visitors can experience wildlife from boardwalks or from the comfort of the inn itself.

 If the roof's cedar shingles were like icing on a cake, the eight flags that unfurled at the Inn's apex in 1904 from its "widow's walk" - a 13'x72' railed platform - were the candles.
 Early day guests could access this observation deck by hiking up through the lobby's expanse.
 During the inn's opening year, traveler Clifford Allen noted: "Some of the party climbed to the lookout on top of the hotel and viewed the situation from that point with the aid of… field and opera glasses.
 This was no mean climb in these high altitudes."